Marin County, California

 Marin County's natural sites include the Muir Woods redwood forest, the Marin Headlands, Stinson Beach, the Point Reyes National Seashore, and Mount Tamalpais.
-As of 2019, Marin County had the sixth highest income per capita of all U.S. counties, at $141,735.
+Marin is one of the highest-income counties by per capita income and median household income.
 The county is governed by the Marin County Board of Supervisors.

 The Marin County Civic Center was designed by Frank Lloyd Wright and draws thousands of visitors a year to guided tours of its arch and atrium design.
 In 1994, a new county jail facility was embedded into the hillside nearby.

 The United States' oldest cross country running event, the Dipsea Race, takes place annually in Marin County, attracting thousands of athletes.
-Modern Mountain biking has many early origins on the slopes of Mount Tamalpais in Marin.
+Modern mountain biking has many early origins on the slopes of Mount Tamalpais in Marin.

 San Quentin State Prison is located in the county.

 History

 Native American settlement

 Thousands of years ago, Coast Miwok people first populated the area today known as Marin County.

 In 1770, Coast Miwok population ranged from 1,500 to 2,000, with about 600 village sites throughout the county.

 In 1967, the Marin Museum of the American Indian was established, with exhibits focusing on Coast Miwok artifacts, crafts, and artwork.
 As of 2021, Indigenous-led events include healing drumming, dogbane cordage demonstrations, trade feasts, and traditional dancing.